scalar-labs/scalar-kubernetes/README.md

 ## Repository Overview

-The repo is divided into two components, Helm charts, and Ansible playbooks.
+The repo is divided into two components: Helm charts and Ansible playbooks.

 ### [Charts](./charts)